NoluthandoBiyase/README.md/README.md

 The program consists of the following components:
 1. Factorial() function: This function takes a number as input and calculates its factorial using a loop.
 It returns the factorial value.
 2.	validateInput() function: This function takes user input as a parameter and validates whether it is a non-negative integer.
 It returns ‘true’ if the input is valid and ‘false’ otherwise.
 3. Main() function: This is the main function of the program.
-It prompts the user to enter a number, validates input, calculates the factorial using the ‘factorial ()’ function, and displays the results.
+It prompts the user to enter a number, validates the input, calculates the factorial using the ‘factorial ()’ function, and displays the results.

 How to use
 To use the program, follow these steps: